by Dr. Lawrence Wilson

 1. Elimination of a toxic metal such as excessive copper, mercury, cadmium or another can cause temporary anxiety.

 2. Retracing an old trauma or memory.
 This can be very anxiety-producing, especially if one was unaware of the trauma or if it was of a serious nature.

-3. A need for a new nutritional balancing program.
+3. A need for an updated development program.
 For example, if one’s oxidation rate speeds up and one is still taking a slow oxidizer supplement program, one can easily develop anxiety that can become quite severe.
-A new program will usually take care of it quickly.

-4. A so-called spiritual healing crisis.
-This occurs when the mind begins to work better and mental clarity improves.
-A person may then become aware of his or her reality in a new way, and usually this is accompanied by a need to make changes in one life.
-For example, one may realize that one really does not like one’s job, or that a relationship is not working well, although one may have thought it was okay.
-Perhaps one gets in touch with intense anger, fear, guilt or some other strong emotion one was not aware of.
+For example, one may realize that one really does not like their job, or that a relationship is not working well, although you may have thought it was okay.
+A person might get in touch with intense anger, fear, guilt or some other strong emotion of which one was not aware.
 This can provoke a deep healing crisis that is often quite anxiety-provoking.